 - End-to-end trucking logistics planning and execution support

-Notable Users: FMCG brands, manufacturers, national distributors, and high-volume logistics players.
+Notable Users: FMCG brands, manufacturers, and high volume logistics players.

 8. Locus

 Locus specializes in advanced route planning and last-mile delivery optimization using AI and machine learning.
-The platform reduces inefficiencies associated with manual routing by analyzing variables like delivery windows, fuel cost, local terrain, real-time traffic, and vehicle capacity.
-Industries like grocery delivery, consumer goods, healthcare, and retail rely on Locus to scale delivery operations while improving on-time percentages and decreasing cost-per-drop.
-Its highly configurable workflow automation also supports digital proof of delivery, fleet capacity planning, and customer communication.
+The platform reduces problems associated with manual routing by variables like delivery windows, fuel cost, local terrain, traffic, and vehicle capacity.
+Industries like grocery delivery, consumer goods, and retail rely on Locus to scale delivery operations while on-time percentages and reducing drop rate.
+Its also supports digital proof of delivery, fleet capacity planning, and customer communication.

 Key Features: